Aurhellraiser/Aurhellraiser/README.md

 - 👋 Hi, I’m @Aurhellraiser
 - 👀 I’m interested in ...
-Programming, Cooking (also baking), Litterature, Science.
+Programming, Cooking (also baking), Litterature, Science, Music.
 The list is long !
 - 🌱 I’m currently learning ...
-Not learning, but improving what I just like in my interest.
+Learning and improving what I just listed above.
 But, always willing to help and learn new thing !
 - 💞️ I’m looking to collaborate on ...Programming
 - 📫 How to reach me ...ripinalis2@gmail.com
 - 😄 Pronouns: ...He / Him